Kudos12th/kudos_localization/README.md

 ### Robocup Datset

-4. Pixel and Pose statistics must be calculated before any training.
+Pixel and Pose statistics must be calculated before any training.
 Use the `data/dataset_mean.py`, which also saves the information at the proper location.
-We provide pre-computed values for RobotCar and 7Scenes.

 ## Running the code